AI-for-Education/redis-stack-server-ACI/README.md

 This will be the key that is required to connect to the Redis server once it has been deployed.
 Choose any string that you want here.
 You can either set this environment variable manually or create a file called .env in the repository root with this line in it.

 Alternately, if you choose not to set this environment variable, or if it is an empty string, a random key will be generated for you.
-You can find this key afterwards in the generated redis_pass.txt file.
+You can find this key afterwards in the generated redis_pass.txt file, which is saved to the same folder as your config file.

 ### Run

 #### Full process
-Once installed and configured, the full deployment process can be run with:
+Once the config file has been created, the full deployment process can be run with:

-    python ./python/deploy_script.py --full
+    redis-stack-server-aci --config "{path/to/config.yml}" --full

+For example, if you are on Windows and the config file you want to use is `C:\configdir\config.yml`, you would run:

+    redis-stack-server-aci --config "C:\configdir\config.yml" --full

 The process consists of 2 stages: